HSnils/BachelorProj/README.md

 # BachelorProj
-Bachelor project repository for Henrik Reff Snilsberg, Ole Martin Ibsen og Fredrik Paulsen.
+Bachelor project repository for *Henrik Reff Snilsberg*, *Ole Martin Ibsen* og *Fredrik Paulsen*.

 This project is made for the **ColorLab at NTNU Gjøvik**.
-The representative for the Color Lab and our client is Marius Pedersen.
+The representative for the Color Lab and our client is *Marius Pedersen*.

-Our supervisor for the Bachelor project is Carlos Vicient-Monllaó.
+Our supervisor for the Bachelor project is *Carlos Vicient-Monllaó*.

 ## NTNU Color Lab and their needs